rnag/serde-this-or-that/README.md

 ## Getting started

-Add some usage to your application.
+Here's an example of using `serde-this-or-that` in code.

-Here's an example of using `serde-this-or-that` in code:
+> Note: you can also use `serde::Deserialize` if it is easier.

 ```rust
 use serde_json::from_str;